 The Textures and Colours of North Argyll are entrancing, and capturing a few is a passion.
 If you like the photography on this site, a selection of images are now available for sale as prints and coasters on our Etsy shop. .

 As we transition the farm to the permaculture processes and production, we are keen to learn more; so will be hosting courses here open to others : Herb, Seaweed and Forage walks; Introductions to Permaculture / to Forest Gardening / to Lasagne beds / Permaculture Design; Fibre crafts.
 We are also delighted to welcome Erica Donnison, Alexander Technique, Tellington TTouch Training and Pose Running teacher – she will be visiting us 4 times in 2017.

-Kintaline Farm is host of the Ardchattan Parish Archive; which is currently open every Friday afternoon from 2 pm – also any other time by appointment.
+Kintaline Farm is host of the Ardchattan Parish Archive; which is open for visits, just get in touch.
 It is full of books, records, maps, images, with lots yet to explore and learn.
 You can also join in with the archive on facebook.